bitterbit/ctf/google-ctf-qual-2021/weather/README.md

 ```

 ### Reversing the Input Validation
-We know how to transform our input exactly in the same way function 500 does.
-We know that the result of 1262 is stored in `stack[0]` and that this the condition of the last conditional jump.
-Any input we had manually tried did not match the condition, all of this made me think that if 1262 would return 0, our jump to 653 would print out the flag.
+- We know how to transform our input in the exact same way function 500 does.
+- We know that the result of function 1262 is stored in `stack[0]`
+- The last condition of at the end of function 200 is the last check executed and it looks like we are failing it.
+Any input we had manually tried did not match the condition.

+All of the above convinced us that if 1262 would return 0, our jump to 653 would print out the flag.

-Summing up, 1262 is a validation function that takes as an input the mangled bytes from our input string, and returns the result on `stack[0]` where 0 means the validation was successful.
+##### Summing up, 1262 is a validation function that
+- takes as an input the mangled bytes from our input string
+- returns the result on `stack[0]` where 0 means the validation was successful

 _The begginning of code at 1262_
 ```py